How to buy a Pre-Construction Condo in Miami [Comprehensive Guide]

 After the 15 days, you are then committed to the sale and would lose any deposit placed if you decided not to proceed.
 Between 30 and 60 days later, you will then sign a purchase agreement and will pay a second installment of 10%.

-STEP 3: CONSTRUCTION
+STEP 3: Construction

 As the building is constructed, developers will then require additional down payments at different times.
 The number of deposits and their percentages may vary from case to case, but they will be specified in the reservation agreement, so there won’t be any surprises.

-STEP 4: CLOSING
+STEP 4: Closing

 Finally, when the building’s interior is finished, the developer will obtain a Certificate of Occupancy for you and grant a walk-through for inspection of the property.
 Assuming you are happy with everything, the closing date will be scheduled.
 At settlement, all closing costs (please see below for additional expenses) including the remaining balance of the purchase must be paid.

-Some of the benefits of buying pre-construction:
+Some of the benefits of buying a Pre construction Condo in Miami: